TejoramN/MedicineStore/README.md

 -----------------MEDICINE STORE-----------------------------

 		              FRONTEND(ANGULAR)
 	In this site the user will be able to purchase Medicine Online

     	There will be two types of login:
            .
 User
            .
 Admin

                    USER
-	User can see the list of products available on the site:
+    User can see the list of products available on the site .
-  .
 Paracetamol
           .
 Cetrizine
           .
 Diazepam
           .
 Ibuprofen
           .
 Doxycycline
           .
 Supardyn

-	When the user clicks on the product they will be redirected to the full details of the product .
+   	When the user clicks on the product they will be redirected to the full details of the product
+           .
 Price
            .
 Expiry Date
            .
 Age required
            .
 Description  of Product
            .
 ADD TO CART

 	When the user adds the product to cart they can see the list of other products in the cart